COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority high

      + [-> PERM] Improve clarity of diagnostic
-     + [2d;required by waa] Add mechanism to automatically create a set of location oriented output on the basis of a single namelist (use list of locations ana add a special keyword in the out_file name)
+     + [2d] Simplify access to INCORE
+       > how to make computation of derived fields more intuitive (ask led) ?
+       > on-demand computation of derived field use the information of 'use_tag' when choice of parent is ambiguous (instead of reference_field)
+       > propagate tags defined in INCORE

 ###### Priority medium